hawka11/pure-fsm/README.md

 There are more advanced FSM / BPM frameworks out there but sometimes they can be seen as too heavyweight for certain applications.

-The intention of this project is more a simplistic FSM, with influences from AKKA FSM and past experience.
+The intention of this project is more a simplistic FSM, with influences from AKKA FSM.

 The intentions are:
  - Pure Java